To compensate specific groups of people, particularly those with lower incomes, the tax administration has a number of toeslagen (benefits).

 - those residing in the Netherlands but work abroad, and do not have Dutch health care insurance, are not eligible for health care benefit;

 - applications may be made until 1 September of any year for health care benefit for the previous year.

 - Kinderopvangtoeslag (childcare benefit):

 - only for parents/caregivers with children who attend a day care facility or are looked after by a carer registered with Landelijk Register Kinderopvang;

-- to be eligible one or both parents/caregivers must be working, studying or following a labour re-integration programme via the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Schemes Implementing Body);
+- to be eligible one or both parents/caregivers must be working, studying or following a labour re-integration programme via the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Agency);

-- the registered child care facility can assist with application for the childcare benefit, however the online form must be completed by the parent/caregiver within three months of commencing childcare.
+- the registered child care facility can assist with application for the childcare benefit, however the online form must be completed by the parent/caregiver within 3 months of starting childcare.

 - Kinderbijslag (child benefit):

 - for all parents/caregivers resident in the Netherlands with children under the age of 18, regardless of age or income;